 Survivors of gendered violence experience this all the time, and those who care about them may not even know it.
 Survivors may open their mouth and find nothing comes out.
 They may speak around what they want to say, have other words or disjointed narrative come rushing out, but find they can’t form the verbal thoughts they need to talk about the harm itself.

 The reason survivors of gendered violence find it hard to speak are not, strictly speaking, ‘emotional.’
 Abuse physically alters the brain and the nervous system in ways that impact cognition and speech.
 If this ‘can’t get the words’ experience has happened to you or someone you know, you’re not imagining it.
 It’s real, and it has a physiological cause.

 Very real harm comes in many forms

-An emotionally responsible, ethical partner, when you bring this up, will want to hear your concerns and address them openly and honestly, with integrity, accountability, and self-awareness.
+An emotionally responsible, ethical partner, when you bring up a concern, will want to hear your concern and address it openly and honestly, with integrity, accountability, and self-awareness.

 In an abusive relationship, if you raise these concerns, instead of acting in an emotionally accountable way, your partner may gaslight you, making you believe you are imagining it, or may deny the alarming behaviour is happening at all.

 If you care, and yet are not a survivor yourself, what you can do to help is to take it upon yourself to learn more about the signs and symptoms – and causes – of physiological silencing described below.
 Being able to recognize the signs of blocked speech allows you to care for survivors with compassion and understanding, so you can carefully, lovingly, help them come back into language about what is happening to them before you do anything else.

 Here are five things that happen physiologically in response to gendered violence that make it hard for survivors to speak: